 Average Cost of Warehouse Insurance with additional features

-Basic cover + personal accident for 2 people and legal cover£406
+Basic cover + personal accident for 2 people and legal cover£510

-Basic cover + employers' liability for 2 people£666
+Basic cover + employers' liability for 2 people£820

-Basic cover + employers' liability, personal accident for 2 and legal cover£846
+Basic cover + employers' liability, personal accident for 2 and legal cover£1,045

 How to save money on warehouse insurance

 To save money on warehouse insurance, it's usually a good idea to shop around and not just take the first price you find or accept a renewal automatically without checking the market.
-In fact when we tested the market recently we found that some insurers charge 2.5X as much as cheaper insurance providers for warehouse insurance.
+The price gap between providers remains significant; our 2026 market testing found that some insurers charge up to 2.8X more than the most competitive specialist providers for identical warehouse coverage levels.
 Whether you're are insuring a small one-person, sole trader business or a larger limited company, the cost of insurance can feel significant so it's helpful to the bottom line to find a good deal for cover that suits your needs.

 Using a comparison site can be the quickest way to access multiple quotes in minutes, without having to fill in multiple forms.
 You may want to check more than one comparison site since the panel of insurers may be different, providing you access to a wider range of quotes.